Kinglia-1/kinglia-reviews/README.md

 **Success Status Code:** `201`

-**Request Body**: Expects JSON with the _roomId and _userId keys text and and scores keys are OPTIONAL
+**Request Body**: Expects JSON with the _roomId and _userId keys text and scores keys are OPTIONAL

 ```json
       {